LateJoiners/docs/lj_a1_v01.md

 3. Poor team member commitment has the potential to derail the project, putting far too much pressure on the more committed individuals of the team.
 This also shrinks the about of internal team feedback on both the end product and quality of code.

-*for each risk and challenge indicate how we propose to monitor and minimise the issue arising*
+   All team members must have access to the codebase in the team repository.
+They should also have github integrations enabled with their Slack account in order to receive notification when new commits are merged and pushed.
+This will provide continuous impetus for contributions.

 ### Part 2 - *HOW*

 #### Resources and Tools
-*list the technology, tools and resources you will use for each phase of the project*

 ##### Git
 ######  A version control system

 * Ensure easy rollback of code changes
 * Merging of changes
-    * Contributors can work concurrently without getting in anothers way
+    * Contributors can work concurrently without getting in each others way
+* Forking and branching allows for non-destructive experimentation
+* Easy tracking of contributions

 ###### Alternatives